-Fishers were detected on $\sim 5\%$ of the route segments and along 53% of the routes (Figure 4).
+Fishers were detected on ~ 6% of the route segments and along 33% of the routes (Figure 4), the latter being the lowest since the survey began.
 Numerous sources of information indicate that over the past decade fishers have expanded in distribution and abundance along the southern and western edge of their Minnesota range, an area currently with few or no track survey routes.
 Hence, fisher indices in this report are presumed indicative of fisher population trends only in the previous 'core' of fisher range.
-Marten were detected on $\sim 8\%$ of the route segments, and 49% of the survey routes (Figure 4).
+This year's decline, particularly in the percentage of routes where they were detected, suggests that fisher detections have become patchier in the previous core areas of their range.
+At their peak (2004), fishers were detected on 78% of the survey routes.